 We were hugely impressed this year by the range and level of postgraduate work across all disciplines of theatre and performance displayed by entrants to the competition, and would like to thank all those who took the time to send us their work.
 However we did have to make a choice, and our winners are as follows:

-Hannah’s essay will be considered for publication in a Routledge journal and she will also receive a choice of five free books from Manchester University Press and a year’s free membership of TaPRA.
+Catherine’s essay will be considered for publication in a Routledge journal and she will also receive a choice of five free books from Manchester University Press and a year’s free membership of TaPRA.

 The runner-up prize is awarded to Kirsty Surgey, WRoCAH PhD Candidate

 The University of Sheffield, for her essay ‘A study of three works: What happens when Bobby Baker plays?’.
 Professor Tompkins felt that ‘ This essay was a delight to read: the author clearly loves the work of Baker and the sense of play that she performs.
 It clearly sets out a problem (play in the plays of Bobbie Baker), sticks to it, and ‘solves’ it.’

 Kirsty receives a £70 voucher for Palgrave books from Palgrave.

 The prizes will also be formally announced and celebrated at the TaPRA conference which is taking place in Salford from 30 August – 1 September 2017.